-What is Spirit Airlines Infant Policy?
+What is the Spirit Airlines Infant Policy?

-Spirit Airlines Infant Policy And Rules
+Spirit Airlines Infant Policy and Rules

 Spirit Airlines has specific rules and policies for infants to ensure their safety and comfort during the flight.
 Here are the Spirit Airlines lap infant policy points you should keep in mind:

-• Infants from 7 days old until their second birthday (age 7 days to 23 months) do not require a paid seat to travel on spirit and are considered lap children.
+- Infants from 7 days old until their second birthday (age 7 days to 23 months) do not require a paid seat to travel on spirit and are considered lap children.
 However, you are free to buy a seat for the infant if you prefer.

-• An infant, age 7 days or less, or the ones requiring an incubator or other life-support system, are not accepted onboard for travel and will be denied boarding.
+- An infant, age 7 days or less, or the ones requiring an incubator or other life-support system, are not accepted onboard for travel and will be denied boarding.

-• Lap children and children in car seats can not be seated in the emergency exit rows or in the row in front or behind the emergency exit row.
+- Lap children and children in car seats can not be seated in the emergency exit rows or in the row in front or behind the emergency exit row.

-• Passengers traveling with children under 2 years old are allowed to bring a diaper bag on board for free.
+- Passengers traveling with children under 2 years old are allowed to bring a diaper bag on board for free.
 It will not count toward the one free personal item and one paid carry-on baggage allowance.

 How To Book A Spirit Ticket For A Lap Child?

 Booking a ticket for a lap child on Spirit Airlines can be done in three ways: online, via customer support, or at the airport.
 Each method has its own set of steps and procedures to ensure a smooth booking process.
-You must follow Spirit Airlines infant policy before booking a ticket.
+You must follow Spirit Airlines’ infant policy before booking a ticket.

 Making Bookings Online